LillyMcClendon/Lab02/lab-02.md

 ![](lab-02_files/figure-gfm/recreate-viz-1.png)<!-- -->

+##### 5.1 Interpretation

-##### 5.1 Overall there is a weak positive association between plastic waste per capita and coastal population proportion.
+Overall there is a weak positive association between plastic waste per capita and coastal population proportion.
 It appears that as there is a higher density of popualtion at the coast, there is in increase in plastic waste per capita.
 It may be that people who reside on the coast are more likely to consume more single-use plastic.

 ### References